nedbat/coveragepy/doc/branch.rst

 far right showing branch destination line numbers that were not exercised.

-The XML and JSON reports produced by ``coverage xml`` and ``coverage json`` respectively also include branch information, including separate statement and branch coverage percentages.
+The XML and JSON reports produced by ``coverage xml`` and ``coverage json`` also include branch information, including separate statement and branch coverage percentages.

 How it works